 Toting hardcover editions of your dictionary and thesaurus are not practical or necessary today.
 For proofreading, Grammarly or WhiteSmoke will check your text for spelling and grammatical errors.
 There are many bloggers who still write their first draft in Microsoft Word and print it out double-spaced, so they can proofread it with a red gel pen.
 (The Pilot FriXion Erasable in red is a favorite with professional editors.)
 Word also includes a light spelling/grammar checker.

 We’re striving for simplicity, so that our minds are free to create and connect with our readers.
 Don’t get caught up in ‘shiny new object syndrome’, buying every new app and hardware recommendation presented to you.
-The new toys will not make you a better writer or real estate agent.
+The new toys will not make you a better writer or business blogger.
 Writing regularly and listening carefully to your readers are the way you’ll improve.

 Most modern writers feel they must read constantly to be an authority in their industry.
 They believe they are inspired by big-name and competitive bloggers in their niche.
 They rely on readily-available reference materials rather than looking internally for their own unique take on the subject.

 I have no issues with being informed and up to date, but am convinced that a blogger becomes an authority because people identify with the writer as much as the message.
 Reading outside of your niche can expand your outlook and fuel creativity.
 Reading other blogs and reference material in your own field obsessively often replaces inspiration and creativity with textbook knowledge, and I believe this is behind much of the “me too” regurgitated drivel found on websites today.